Background

 Noisy-Context Conditioned Training

-- Sees the prompt and earlier blocks at their assigned noise levels.
+Make each noisy block see the prompt and earlier blocks at their assigned noise levels.

-The final objective is therefore:
+Together, the final objective is therefore:

 $$\mathcal{L}(\theta) = \mathcal{L}_{\text{pc}}(\theta) + \lambda \mathcal{L}_{\text{AR}}(\theta) $$where $\lambda > 0$ balances progressive consistency and AR fidelity.